-Inflation may be gradually trending downward, but many of us this winter are still looking for ways to reduce household expenses and get our budgets back on track.
+Inflation has dropped dramatically, but many of us this winter are still looking for ways to reduce household expenses and get our budgets back on track.
 Here are some ways to do it.
 None of them will slash your expenses immediately but, like saving for retirement, a little bit here and there adds up to a lot over time.

 Appliance TLC